OlivierLD/JOB/README.md

 Based on Java 8 (uses lambdas, Streaming API, FunctionalInterfaces, etc).

-> Note: GPIO Pin numbers are the ones available [here](https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/).
+> _Note_: GPIO Pin numbers are the ones available [here](https://www.raspberrypi.org/documentation/usage/gpio/README.md).

 ## How it works
 The low level interactions with the pins of the GPIO Header have to be done at the system level, they have to be performed in `C`.